slackapi/bolt-js/docs/_deployments/heroku.md

 Before you can deploy your app to Heroku, you need to [install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), initialize a local Git repository, and commit your code to it.

-> 💡 You can skip this step if you Git cloned the Getting Started app in the previous section.
+> 💡 Skip this step if you used `git clone` in the previous section because you already have a Git repository.

-To initialize a local Git repository, run the command:
+To initialize a local Git repository and run the command:

 ```shell
 git init